changhongyan123/changhongyan123.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Hongyan Chang (常红燕), a postdoc at MBZUAI, working with Prof. [Ting Yu](https://mbzuai.ac.ae/study/faculty/ting-yu/).
-I obtained my Ph.D. from National University of Singapore working under the supervision of [Reza Shokri](https://www.comp.nus.edu.sg/~reza/).
+I am **Hongyan Chang (常红燕)**, a postdoctoral researcher at MBZUAI, working with [Prof. Ting Yu](https://mbzuai.ac.ae/study/faculty/ting-yu/).
+I obtained my Ph.D. in Computer Science from the National University of Singapore, under the supervision of [Prof. Reza Shokri](https://www.comp.nus.edu.sg/~reza/).
+I received my Bachelor's degree in 2018 from the University of Electronic Science and Technology of China (UESTC), and was a visiting student at National Chiao Tung University in 2016.

 My research interests are in trustworthy machine learning, with a focus on the privacy and accountability of large language models (LLMs):